 After you obtain your Preliminary credential, you are eligible to be employed as a teacher.
 Once employed by a California school district, you will typically complete a two-year Induction program through the school district to fulfill requirements for the Clear Credential.
 Should your school district not provide a program, you may clear your credential through Concordia's Induction program.
-See this handbook for further information.
 Upon completion of your Induction program, your school district will recommend you for your Professional Clear Credential.